ChrisTheCyberCoder/SEI-Project-1/README.md

 ## Styling

-To break away from the original, I decided to theme this version of pacman simpson themed.
+To break away from the original, I decided to theme this version of Pac-man simpson themed.
 All items, are in the Simpsons cartoons, the famous duff beer, pink and green donuts.
 The player's character is Homer simpson himself.
 The villains trying to capture Homer are the Simpson Villains: Mr Burns, Moe, Nelson, Sideshow Bob.
 The aliens, after Homer eats a green donut, also exist in the Simpsons.

 ## Villains